Helezonic/reactjs-currency-convert/public/Notes.md

 8. When currency or amount is changed in the InputBox component, the respective states are to be updated in App component, hence the set function of `useState` is send as props

-9. How to convert the corresponding values simultaneously using `useEffect`?
+9. When swap button is clicked, how to convert the corresponding values simultaneously using `useEffect`?

+10. The inputAmount cannot be cleared through backspace key.
+Why?